 As an employer, it is a frustrating experience to have to spend countless hours retraining therapists who went to subpar massage schools.
 They exit their school and are not prepared for massage in the real world.
 When I graduated from school, I was ready to tackle so many of the challenges that presented themselves because my school set me up for success!

-14 Factors to Consider When Choosing A Massage School
+14 Factors to Picking a School

 How long have they been in operation?